-Reserve funding calculation method developed based on each individual component.
+Reserve funding calculation method developed based on total annual expenditures.
 A more detailed description of the actual calculation process is included in the "Calculation Methods" section of the preface.

-• Contingency Parameter
+Contingency Parameter

-The rate used as a built-in buffer in the calculation of the funding plan developed by the Component Calculation Method.
+The rate used as a built-in buffer in the calculation of the funding plan developed by the Full Funding (Component) Calculation Method.
 This rate will assign a percentage of the Reserve Funds, as of the Fiscal Year beginning, as contingency funds and will also determine the level of funding toward the contingency each month.